kiba/Writings/fac/chp15_plans_for_the_future.md

 * **Prototype hardsuit**: It's basically is power armor, but much of the mass is shaved off in exchange for agility.
 Some huntsmen do use power armor and really move well in it.
 The armor usually took a beating for such heavy usage.
 It also exhausts huntsmen faster.

 * **Mechacycle MK I**: A prototype ground unit that can run on four legs and can also transforms into a motorcycle.
 With sensor fusion and integration with battlefield network, it can anticipate and adjust its movements for obstacles ahead of time.
-The researchers that built was understandingly veyr excited about this, but the engineer in Rin and I died a little.
+The researchers that built was understandingly very excited about this, but the engineer in Rin and I died a little.
 It's a very complex war machine, and I worried about its reliability and manufacturability.

 * **Corvette airship**: Yet to be named; it is a long endurance airship three times as big as bullhead with speed up to only two hundred kilometers per hours.
-It is mostly a platform for learning how to build and design airships.
+It is mostly a platform for learning how to build and design airships, with the end goal of building an expeditionary force.

 **Year 2: day 244**